 Wisconsin Emergency Rental Assistance (WERA) Program

 Wisconsin Emergency Rental Assistance (WERA) Program is a statewide program.
 However, Couleecap's service area is Crawford, La Crosse, Monroe, and Vernon counties.
-To start the application process for a provider in another county, call 1-833-900-WERA (9372).
+To start the application process for a provider in another county, call 1-833-900-WERA (9372) or visit WERA.Help.

 Available assistance and Eligibility